 4. Contests are an easy way to collect customer information

 In order to participate in your contest collect a modest amount of personal information about the contestant.
-Use the entries to discovery what demographic is interested in your contest and your brand.
+Use the entries to discover what demographic is interested in your contest and your brand.